The integral closure of a primary ideal is not always primary: Counterexamples to Krull's question

 and the minimal Whitney Stratification of $V_1$ is

-For the stratification of isosingular sets of $V_1$, the point $\boldp = (0, 0, 0, \xi)$ is contained in a stratum $\{(0,0,0,t) \in \CC^4\mid t\neq0\}$ of dimension one, while for the minimal Whitney stratification of $V_1$, the point $\boldp$ is contained in a stratum $V_3 = \left\{(0,0,0,t) \in \CC^4\mid 4t^3 + 27 = 0 \right\}$ of dimension zero.
-Recall that as Zariski showed in \cite{zariski1977elusive}, the hypersurface $V_1$ fails to be equisingular along its singular locus $V_2$ at $t=0$.
-Moreover, Zariski equisingularity implies Whitney equisingularity \cite{ParPau2017,speder1975equisingularite}.
-Therefore, the hypersurface $V_1$ fails to be Zariski equisingular along $V_2$ at least at four points of $V_3\cup \{(0,0,0,0)\}$. \end{example}
+The origin is an isosingular point \cite[Definition 5.1]{HW2013} while all three points in $V_3$ are not.
+Moreover, the hypersurface $V_1$ fails Zariski's equisingular conditions at the origin \cite{speder1975equisingularite}.
+Since Zariski equisingularity implies Whitney equisingularity \cite{ParPau2017,speder1975equisingularite}, we know that the hypersurface $V_1$ fails to be Zariski equisingular along $V_2$ at least at four points including the origin and three points in $V_3$~(\ref{defv3}).